 When I started eating though, I noticed I was eating a lot quicker than I would have normally, so I had to consciously force myself to slow down, otherwise I’m sure I would have ended up with a stomach ache.

 To walk in someone else’s shoes for 40 hours, to experience the symptoms of hunger was a difficult experience.
-By the 37th hour I was counting down the time until I could eat again, but for many, they don’t get this luxury.
+By the 37th hour I was counting down the time until I could eat again, but I know for many, they don’t get this luxury.
 They have no idea when or where their next meal is coming from.

 The photos throughout this blog showcase the famine situation in Africa, however there are homeless people and those post natural disaster, etc., experiencing hunger all over the world.
 This experience has taught me to never take food, a warm shower and the roof over my head for granted, because so many live everyday without.